redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

     });

-This code simply serializes the form then slugifies the jstree nodes, then passes this value to **EditBlock** methos that saves the content.
+This code simply serializes the form then slugifies the jstree nodes, then passes this value to **EditBlock** methods that saves the content.

-To handle this change we need to override the **AlBlockManager's edit** method, which is deputated to save the block's content.
+To handle this change we need to override the **AlBlockManager's edit** method, which is delegated to save the block's content.

 Add this code at the end of the **AlBlockManagerBootstrapDropdownButtonTutorialBlock**: